 Pathophysiological Basis of Mental Disorders and Addictions (PMDA): applications that focus predominantly on the neurobiological bases and treatment of mental disorders and addictions in animal models are reviewed in PMDA

-Somatosensory and Pain Systems (SPS): applications focusing on the molecular biology or behavioral pharmacology of opioids and similar compounds in the context of pain are reviewed in SPS.
+Somatosensory and Pain Systems (NPI): applications focusing on the molecular biology or behavioral pharmacology of opioids and similar compounds in the context of pain are reviewed in NPI.